mandoiwanaga/kingcounty_housing_analysis/README.md

 - Image from Learn.co

 ## Evaluating
 For this model I've decided to use MAE (Mean Absolute Error) as my metric for evaluation.
+I chose MAE because I decided to include outliers in the dataset.

 ## Future Work
 - Incorporate location better, conduct more eda to discover other locations, other than downtown Seattle, that influence housing prices